Kabe-Innovates/Advanced-C-Lab-Manual/module 9.md

 ![alt text](imgs/image-11.png)

 ### Result:
-Thus, the program to push the given element into a stack using array is verified successfully.
+Thus, the program to push the given element in to a stack using array is verified successfully.

 ---